theriley106/VideoSequencer/README.md

-### README

 # VideoSequencer

-VideoSequencer is a Python script designed to process video files and images, extract timestamps, and rename files based on these timestamps.
+VideoSequencer is a Python tool designed to process video files and images, extract timestamps, and rename files based on these timestamps.
 It uses OpenAI's API for accurate timestamp extraction from video frames.

 ## Features